Business Administration (BUSA)

 This course analyzes the numerous methods used to communicate with customers.
 Organizations in the private as well as the public sectors understand that the ability to communicate effectively and efficiently with their targeted audiences is critical to the long-term success of the organization.
 Topics such as public relations, selling, and advertising and promotion will be explored.
 Students will complete the design and implementation of an integrated marketing communication plan.

 An exploration of strategic planning through an intensive use of case studies and computer simulations.
 The course requires the graduating business major to analyze specific organizations and their environments and to develop logical alternative strategies.
 The result is that each student integrates the material from all other business and related courses in preparing rigorous written and verbal analyses and arguments.
-This course satisfies the College of Arts and Sciences Culminating Senior Experience (CSE) requirement.
+This course satisfies the College of Business and Leadership Culminating Senior Experience (CSE) requirement.
 Prerequisites: Minimum grades of C in BUSA 202 or ENTR 205 and FINA 360 or ENTR 360 and senior standing.

 These courses are designed to serve as a senior level capstone experience for business majors that incorporates all of the learning that has taken place over the student's tenure at Eastern University and applies that knowledge to actual work situations.
 Students join Enactus a national organization committed to igniting business innovation with integrity and passion in students.
 Students will collaborate with academic and business leaders in a variety of community outreach programs with social impact that sparks free enterprise to create a better world.
 Enrollment is reserved for those business students demonstrating impressive accomplishments and exhibiting motivation to explore the business world more deeply.
 A maximum of 18 credits of Integrative Practices course work may be earned.
 Prerequisite: The student must maintain a grade point average of at least 3.25 and be recommended by a faculty member.